 What are the types of MDS?

-There are different types of MDS depending on how it affects your blood cells and bone marrow.
-In some types of MDS you will have a high number of blast cells which are white blood cells which haven’t developed properly.
-In others, your blood cells or chromosomes may be abnormal in some way.
+Each type of MDS describes how it affects your blood cells and bone marrow and if there are any abnormal changes to your chromosomes.
+For example, in some types of MDS your blood will have a high number of blast cells – these are white blood cells that haven’t developed properly.
+In other types, your blood cells or chromosomes may be abnormal in some way.

 The different types of MDS are classified into 6 subtypes under a World Health Organization (WHO) classification system: